asselstine/truffle-migrate-off-chain/README.md

 - Deploying a contract to the same network twice is not currently supported.
 Networks are distinguished by their network_id rather than an alias, so you have to scope the 'latest' set of contracts by network.

 - It's currently built against Truffle 4.1.5, but it's likely that it will work with older versions of Truffle as well.
 If you want to test it and submit a PR that would be fantastic!

+- You still need to keep the `Migrations.sol` contract and migration around so that the `truffle test` command works.

 # License